Zimo05/TextChunking_and_KnowledgeGraph/README.md

 - follow the guidance to complete the file uploading and Configure settings
 - **For input data**:
      - For textbook: No specific requirement
-     - For papers: Only special requirements for English, **Do not input a paper, Only one pdf of collection of question type within \['阅读理解', '完形填空', '语法填空'， '七选五'\] is acceptible**
+     - For papers: Only special requirements for English, **Do not input a paper, Only one pdf of collection of question type within \['阅读理解', '完形填空', '语法填空'， '七选五'\] is acceptable**

 - Lastly, follow the guidance within the Follow the instructions during code execution